scrabbletank/farhome-rules/rulesdoc.md

 | &nbsp;&nbsp;&nbsp;&nbsp;Slaying       | 5  |   4    | 2B/3T |    Choose a creature type.
 This arrow deals an extra 0/3 against creatures of this type. |

 #### Scribing Tools
 A set of tools for writing spell scrolls and inscribing runes.
-During a long rest you may attempt to inscribe a rune or spell scroll.
-Spell scrolls are written in a way such that anyone is able to learn it and add it to their codex.
-Runes are consumables that give a variety of one-time effects, from enhancing one of your spells to creating a magical trap.
-Creating scrolls and runes requires mana and uses a mix of gemstones and enchanting supplies which can be found in most cities and towns.
+During a long rest, you can attempt to inscribe either a rune or a spell scroll.
+Spell scrolls are crafted to allow anyone to learn and add them to their codex.
+Runes are consumables offering a range of one-time effects, from enhancing your spells to creating magical traps.
+Crafting scrolls and runes requires mana and a blend of gemstones and enchanting supplies, typically available in most cities and towns.

 #### Inscribing Spell Scrolls
-You can create a spell scroll for any spell in your codex that you are able to cast.
-Creating a spell scroll of 3rd level or lower can be done during a long rest, with spells of 4th level and higher taking 1 day of work for each level above 3rd.
-You must have mana available which is consumed in creating the scroll.
+You can create a spell scroll for any spell in your codex that you are capable of casting.
+Crafting a spell scroll of 3rd level or lower can be completed during a long rest, while spells of 4th level and higher require 1 day of work for each level above 3rd.
+You must have sufficient mana available, which is consumed during the scroll creation process.

-When copying spells from a codex you can instead use your scribing tools to create a spell scroll.
-Doing so costs a single enchanting supply regardless of spell level, ignoring all other costs for creating spell scrolls.
-For each spell you want to remove from the codex and turn into a scroll you make a scribing roll against that spell levels difficulty.
-On success you create a spell scroll for that spell, destroying the codex on failure.
+When transcribing spells from a codex, you can alternatively use your scribing tools to craft a spell scroll.
+This method requires a single enchanting supply, regardless of the spell's level, and disregards all other costs associated with creating spell scrolls.
+For each spell you wish to remove from the codex and convert into a scroll, you make a scribing roll against the difficulty of that spell's level.
+On a successful roll, you create a spell scroll for that spell; on a failure, the codex is destroyed in the attempt.

 ##### Spell Scrolls
 |  Level  | Mana  |     Gemstones     | Supplies | Challenge Dice |